microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/notebook-getnotebookfromweburl.md

 [!INCLUDE beta-disclaimer]

-Retrieve the properties and relationships of a [notebook](../resources/notebook.md) object using its url path.
+Retrieve the properties and relationships of a [notebook](../resources/notebook.md) object by using its URL path.

 The location can be user notebooks on Office 365, group notebooks, or SharePoint site-hosted team notebooks on Office 365
 ## Permissions